aidalinfo/tsai-registry/docs/src/pages/docs/cli.md

 npx tsai-registry build ./my-agents
 ```

 The command iterates through the `agents`, `workflows` and `tools` subfolders and gathers the files needed for each entry.
-It ignores extensions listed in `build.ignoreExtensions` from `settings.json`.
+It detects the AI providers used in the source files and stores them in the `aiprovider` array.
+It also ignores extensions listed in `build.ignoreExtensions` from `settings.json`.

 ## `settings.json`